-2. Modification of child support to either increase or decrease it;
+- Modification of child support to either increase or decrease it

-3. Modification of spousal support to increase, decrease, or terminate it;
+- Modification of spousal support to increase, decrease, or terminate it

-4. Modification of physical custody of a child; and
+- Modification of physical custody of a child

 When a person does not live up to their end of the bargain or otherwise does not do what they are supposed to do, it generally causes some type of hardship on other people.
-When one party violates a divorce decree, it generally involves a non-payment of support or denied access or possession of a child.
-In either case, the child is generally impacted negatively and you need a skilled lawyer to help you pursue enforcement of the court order.
+Examples include a non-payment of support or denied access or possession of a child.
+In ei-ther case, the child is generally impacted negatively, and you need a skilled lawyer to help you pursue enforcement of the court order.

-In the context of a divorce case, nothing is more important than your relationship with your child and we focus on protecting that relationship.
-If you are experiencing difficulties with the realities of your divorce decree or do not believe your ex-spouse is living up to his/her obligations, contact the Nelson Law Group, PC to set up a free initial consultation so you can be informed of your legal rights.
+In the context of a divorce case, nothing is more important than your relationship with your child.
+Nelson Law Group focuses on protecting that relationship.
+If you are experiencing difficulties with the realities of your divorce decree or do not believe your ex-spouse is living up to his/her obligations, contact us to set up a free initial consultation.
+We want you to be informed of your legal rights.